imgix/django-imgix/README.md

 Your `'image_url'` should be a relative URL, as it will be appended to a domain specified in `IMGIX_DOMAINS`, to form an absolute URL.

 You can add as many `key=value` pairs as you want.
-Each `key=value` pair results in a url parameter that Imgix can recognise and use to generate your thumbnail.
+Each `key=value` pair results in a url parameter that imgix can recognise and use to generate your thumbnail.

-For a full list of supported parameters, see [here](https://www.imgix.com/docs/reference/ "Imgix API reference")
+For a full list of supported parameters, see [imgix's API docs](https://www.imgix.com/docs/reference/)

 There is a special argument, `wh=WIDTHxHEIGHT`, which is made specifically so that transition from other image processing libraries such as **easy_thumbnails** is easier.
 For example,